alanlivio/bash-helpers/README.md

 ### others helpers

-The helpers bellow are used for specifc commands.
+The helpers below are for specific commands.
 For the full list, see lib/ folder.

 * `bh_android_*`: android helpers.
 * `bh_cmake_*`: cmake helpers.